Piyush-bansaI/ANIbro/Readme.md

 ### Animes based in genre
 <img width="1905" height="964" alt="image" src="https://github.com/user-attachments/assets/7b16e38c-7f4a-4529-a7fa-1f08a49d87dc" />

-*There are more but the Readme will fill if I keep going* 😅 **there is same for Manga too**
+*There are more but the Readme will starting to look like one piece episodes if I keep going* 😅 <br />
+**there is same for Manga too**
 ***